September 21st, 2021

 If your AC seems to be working harder than it should be, it doesn’t necessarily mean that your Mercer County, NJ home needs AC repair.
 It could be that your attic fan is working against your AC.
+(This is one of the reasons we do not install or usually recommend attic fans).
 If you’re asking the question, “Do attic fans help?” the answer is: it depends.

 Four Things to Know About Attic Fans and Vents